AIRADLABS/SOLBOT-PHP/README.md

 newFile - creates a new file

-read - decrypts and reads any file not deadbolted
+read - decrypts and reads any file

 write - encrypts and overwrites any file not deadbolted